cjporter25/MPScrubber/README.md

 ### marketplaceFB
    - `facebookDB.db` - The attached SQLite database to keep a permanent record of all scrapping activities.
-   - `facebookMP_database.py` - Will eventually handle all interactions specific to the SQlite database
+   - `facebookMP_database.py` - Handles all interactions specific to the SQlite database
    - `facebookMP_GUI.py` - An in development python GUI that will eventually be the main driver of the scrapping
    - `facebookMP_reporting.py` - Handles all interactions specific to gathering, organizing, and outputting the requested scrapping data to an excel spreadsheet.
    - `facebookMP_scraper.py` - Handles all duties specific to scrapping the facebook marketplace